-- A member of a group of workers that has been certified as eligible to apply for TAA benefits; and - 2.
-Has not been totally or partially separated from employment so does not

-3. Is determined to be individually threatened with total or partial separation.
+- 1. A member of a group of workers that has been certified as eligible to apply for TAA benefits; and - 2.
+Has not been totally or partially separated from employment so does not have a qualifying separation; and - 3.
+Is determined to be individually threatened with total or partial separation.